History of the Jews in Italy: Literary achievement

-Worsening conditions under Innocent III
+Worsening conditions in the High and Late Middle Ages

 The position of Jews in Italy worsened considerably under Pope Innocent III (1198–1216).
-This pope threatened with excommunication those who placed or maintained Jews in public positions, and he insisted that every Jew holding office should be dismissed.
-The deepest insult was the order that every Jew must always wear, conspicuously displayed, a special yellow badge.
+The Fourth Council of the Lateran, which he convened, exceeded the degree to which previous councils had regulated Jewish life.
+These constitutions condemned Jewish usury, ordered Jews to pay the tithe, ordered Jews (and Muslims) to wear distinguishing garb (as was common in Muslim countries), reiterated the prohibition of Jews to hold public office and stated that converts from Judaism must not reconvert.
+Nevertheless, though Innocent III was disturbed by the Jewish presence in the Christian society, he insisted on the Church's traditional teaching that the Jews had a special part in the divine plan and were therefore to be protected.

 In 1235 Pope Gregory IX published the first bull against the ritual murder accusation.
 Other popes followed his example, particularly Innocent IV in 1247, Gregory X in 1272, Clement VI in 1348, Gregory XI in 1371, Martin V in 1422, Nicholas V in 1447, Sixtus V in 1475, Paul III in 1540, and later Alexander VII, Clement XIII, and Clement XIV.

 Antipope Benedict XIII

 The Jews suffered much from the relentless persecutions of the Avignon-based antipope Benedict XIII.
 They hailed his successor, Martin V, with delight.
 The synod convoked by the Jews at Bologna, and continued at Forlì, sent a deputation with costly gifts to the new pope, praying him to abolish the oppressive laws promulgated by Benedict and to grant the Jews those privileges which had been accorded them under previous popes.
 The deputation succeeded in its mission, but the period of grace was short; for Martin's successor, Eugenius IV, at first favorably disposed toward the Jews, ultimately reenacted all the restrictive laws issued by Benedict.
 In Italy, however, his bull was generally disregarded.
 The great centers, such as Venice, Florence, Genoa, and Pisa, realized that their commercial interests were of more importance than the affairs of the spiritual leaders of the Church; and accordingly the Jews, many of whom were bankers and leading merchants, found their condition better than ever before.
 It thus became easy for Jewish bankers to obtain permission to establish banks and to engage in monetary transactions.
 Indeed, in one instance even the Bishop of Mantua, in the name of the pope, accorded permission to the Jews to lend money at interest.
-All the banking negotiations of Tuscany were in the hands of a Jew, Jehiel of Pisa.
+Much of the banking negotiations of Tuscany were in the hands of a Jew, Jehiel of Pisa.
 The influential position of this successful financier was of the greatest advantage to his coreligionists at the time of the exile from Spain.

 The Jews were also successful as skilled medical practitioners.
 William of Portaleone, physician to King Ferdinand I of Naples, and to the ducal houses of Sforza and Gonzaga, was one of the ablest of that time.
 He was the first of the long line of illustrious physicians in his family.